-It all seemed to have happened very fast.
+I had no intentions to drink, I was not focused on it especially since I was used to being sober and accepted it as a way of life.
+But the downward spiral happened very fast.
 There was lots going on with the freshly started divorce process, and many things that had to be done right away – splitting accounts, packing belongings, adjusting to a new schedule, becoming a single mom, and a newly empty bed to sleep in.

-But I wasn’t sleeping.
+I wasn’t sleeping.
 I wasn’t really eating either.
 I often would have stomach ache caused by stress.
 My mind was constantly occupied with what-ifs and I couldn’t focus on anything.
-I was trying to stay connected but it was hard to keep talking about things over and over.
+I was trying to stay connected but it was hard to keep talking about things over and over and rehashing the pain.
 Then I started isolating and pretty much fell off the recovery grid.

 Addiction recovery is a long process filled with both victories and setbacks.
 Kat McGowan clarifies that, when it comes to addiction recovery, “relapsing is the rule, not the exception.”
 She goes on to explain that, instead of looking at relapse as a sign that the recovery process has failed and that the person should give up all hope of maintaining sobriety, she should instead look at the experience as a learning opportunity.

 So if I can offer any advice whatsoever, I would say: grow a huge support network in recovery, stay diligent with your sobriety every day, and get professional help when needed.